 All personal client information gathered by our organization is confidential.
-Our personnel are authorized to use personal information for only the purpose for which it was collected and for which you have consented.
-All our staff members are educated in the importance of confidentiality and must sign a confidentiality agreement.
+Our personnel are only authorized to use personal information for the purpose for which our clients have consented.
+All our staff members are educated on the importance of confidentiality and must sign a confidentiality agreement.

-In addition, Cornerstone Counselling Centre appreciates the interest and investment of all our supporters.
-Our agency relies on your help to continue to offer services to children, families, and individuals in need.
-We treat your personal information with the same confidentiality that we do our client’s.
-We do not rent, sell or trade our mailing lists.
-The information you provide will be used to provide tax receipts, to keep you informed about Cornerstone’s work within the community, and to keep you informed of events and fundraising opportunities in support of Cornerstone.
-If at any time you wish to be removed from our contact lists, simply contact us by phone at 780-482-6215 ext 239 or email us at email@example.com
+Cornerstone Counselling appreciates the interest and investment of all our supporters.
+Our agency relies on our supporters to continue to offer services to children, families, and individuals in need.
+We treat their personal information with the same confidentiality that we do our client’s information.
+We do not rent, sell, or trade our mailing lists.
+We will only use the information to provide tax receipts, to keep supporters informed about Cornerstone’s work within the community, and to inform them of events and fundraising opportunities in support of Cornerstone.
+If at any time supporters wish to be removed from our contact lists, contact us by phone at 780-482-6215 ext.
+239 or email us at firstname.lastname@example.org.

 Storage of Records

-The management and storage of all files is overseen by our Privacy Officer.
-Your files remain the property of Cornerstone Counselling Centre and, unless required by law, will not be released to any outside parties without your written consent.
-If you wish to withdraw your consent, you may do so by contacting our Privacy Officer by phone at 780-482-6215 ext.
-211 or email us at firstname.lastname@example.org.
+Our Privacy Officer oversees the management and storage of all files.
+Files remain the property of Cornerstone Counselling and, unless required by law, will not be released to any outside parties without written consent.
+After giving consent, it can be withdrawn, by contacting our Privacy Officer by phone at 780-482-6215 ext.
+234 or email us at email@example.com.

-Once personal information is no longer required to fulfill the identified purposes or other legal requirements, it will be destroyed, deleted or made anonymous.
-Cornerstone Counselling Centre may use the services of external firms to assist us in communicating with individuals (e.g., surveys and mail distribution) or as a means of providing more effective and efficient services to these individuals (e.g., technology support).
-All of our external suppliers are contractually obligated to keep the information confidential, to use the information only for the purpose requested and to destroy the information when it is no longer required.
-Customer information is shared with external service providers only to the extent required for the provision of such services.
-Furthermore, Cornerstone Counselling Centre does not sell personal information to a third-party organization.
+Once personal information is no longer required to fulfill the identified purposes or other legal requirements, it will be destroyed, deleted, or made anonymous.
+Cornerstone Counselling may use the services of external firms to assist us in communicating with individuals (e.g., surveys and mail distribution) or as a means of providing more effective and efficient services to these individuals (e.g., technology support).
+All our external suppliers are contractually obligated to keep the information confidential, to use the information only for the purpose requested, and to destroy the information when it is no longer required.
+We will only share information with external service providers to the extent required for the provision of such services.
+Furthermore, Cornerstone Counselling does not sell personal information to a third-party organization.

 Safeguarding Personal Information

-Personal information, whatever its form, will be protected by security safeguards appropriate to the sensitivity of the information.
-The safeguards will protect personal information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
+Your personal information, whatever its form, will be protected by security safeguards appropriate to the sensitivity of the information.
+The safeguards will protect personal information against loss or theft, as well as unauthorized access, disclosure, copying, use, or modification.
 The measures of protection include: